Local Limit Theorems and Strong Approximations for Robbins-Monro Procedures: Main Results

 \subsection{Comparison of the truncated version of the Robbins-Monro algorithm with the truncated diffusion}

 In this subsection we want to prove the following bound for the difference $|q_N -p_N|$ of the transition density $p_N$ of the truncated Robbins-Monro procedure $V_{t_i^N}^N$ and of the transition density $q_N$ of the truncated diffusion $X_t^N$.
-The main result of this section is the following result \begin{theorem} For $i < j$ it holds that for all $x,y \in \mathbb R^n$ with a constant $C > 0$
+The main result of this section is the following result \begin{theorem} it holds that

 \end{theorem} In the statement of the theorem for a natural number $m$ and positive real numbers $t$ we define